mathkimchi/singularity/DEVLOG.md

 Then I spent a bunch of time getting rid of compile time errors.

 But when I run it, it tells me: "Initializing the event loop outside of the main thread is a significant cross-platform compatibility hazard.
 If you absolutely need to create an EventLoop on a different thread, you can use the `EventLoopBuilderExtX11::any_thread` or `EventLoopBuilderExtWayland::any_thread` functions."

+...

+Now I have to actually draw the UI.

+2026-03-14 4:31PM

+Bro...

+What kind of "pure-Rust graphics API" requires `wgsl`...?
+(This is giving Troy Barnes "Market price?
+What market are the shopping at?" from Community.)

+Well, I asked @glolichen if I should learn Wgsl just for this, and he said yes.
+So I guess I have to now.

+The only thing I really care about is how data can be sent.